Plan Before You Buy:

 - Payment in advance is prohibited by RCW 43.88.160

-- Payment can be made by ProCard within ProCard limits (i.e. memberships, registrations)
+- Payment can be made to business entities by ProCard within ProCard limits (i.e. memberships, registrations or goods)

 - Foreign suppliers, like U.S. suppliers, must registered with UW - see Foreign Supplier Registration below.

 - Foreign suppliers are paid by check or wire, specified in ARIBA on the Requisition, Contract Request (CR) or Non-PO Invoice - Ask your supplier about the expected payment method prior to creating your ARIBA transaction

 IMPORTANT: Foreign Financial Sanctions